AxelArango/Evidence-of-widespread-sympatry-as-a-diversification-driver-for-Emberizoidea-Aves-Passeriformes-/README.md

 	- All range_BAYAREALIKE_k8_unconstrained_v2.Rdata: BayArea model using 8 distance regions for Emberizoidea, used for the rest of the analyses.
 	- All range_BAYAREALIKE+J_k8_unconstrained_v1.Rdata: BayArea model considering jump dispersal

-bsm: This folder contains a single object with the basic inputs for the calculation of the stochastic biogeographic mapping (SBM), using the BayArea model and can be used to contain the SBM results.
+bsm: This folder contains a .txt with the link to a single object with the basic inputs for the calculation of the stochastic biogeographic mapping (SBM), using the BayArea model and can be used to contain the SBM results.
 The inputs object can be created with the masterscript_biogeobears-rates.R script.
 	- BSM_inputs_file.Rdata: Inputs necessary to run the SBMs, calculated for the BayArea model

-Diversification: This folder contains the posterior distributions of the speciation rate calculations, and the missing species for each family in the Barkers et al. (2015) phylogeny according to the Clemens Taxonomy.
+Diversification: This folder contains a .txt with the link to the posterior distributions of the speciation rate calculations, and the missing species for each family in the Barkers et al. (2015) phylogeny according to the Clemens Taxonomy.
 	- BAMM: data used for the BAMM calculations
 		- BAMM_chain_swap.txt: frequency of hot/cold chain swapping and chain convergence
 		- BAMM_event_emberizo_1.txt: Posterior distributions of all parameters associated with the macroevolutionary rate regimes